 (c) In the event of refusal, employers must inform employees in writing regarding the ground(s) of refusal.

-In the event such a ministerial order is issued, all employees (regardless of wages) will be legally entitled to apply for flexible working arrangements.
+With effect from 1st January 2023, all employees (regardless of wages) are legally entitled to apply for flexible working arrangements.

 Disclaimer: The contents of this article are intended for information and academic discussion only and should not be construed as legal advice on a specific set of facts or circumstances.
 Should you require legal assistance, you may contact us via email (firstname.lastname@example.org) or via WhatsApp/telephone call (+6011-5672 7813).